cambiotraining/sars-cov-2-genomics/101-setup.md

 If you want to setup your own computer to run the analysis demonstrated on this course, you can follow the instructions below.

 :::note
-The `viralrecon` pipeline that we cover in this workshop can run on a regular desktop (e.g. with 8 threads and 16GB RAM).
+The `viralrecon` pipeline that we cover in this workshop can run on a regular desktop (e.g. with 4 CPUs and 16GB RAM).
 However, if you are processing hundreds of samples, it may take several hours or even days.

 For general bioinformatic applications, we recommend investing in a high-performance desktop workstation.